ZQuestClassic/ZQuestClassic/docs-www/source/tutorials/z3_user_guide.rst

 The traditional viewport for ZC has been 256 pixels wide by 176 pixels tall - or 16x11 combos.
 This continues to be the viewport when in a non-scrolling region.

 In a scrolling region, the viewport pans as the player moves across the region.
 By default the viewport is centered to draw the player in the middle of the screen, but this is bounded by the edges of the region to prevent showing beyond the current region.
-This behavior can be customized via scripting.
+This behavior can be customized via scripting with :ref:`Viewport->Mode<globals_viewport_var_mode>`: keep the default bounded centering (`VIEW_MODE_CENTER_AND_BOUND`), always center on the target even beyond the region's edges (`VIEW_MODE_CENTER`), or take full control of the viewport position from a script (`VIEW_MODE_SCRIPT`).
+The viewport can also follow a sprite other than the player via :ref:`Viewport->Target<globals_viewport_var_target>`.

 There is a new option to have an extended height viewport (applicable only when a region is taller than 1 screen).
-This makes the viewport 232 pixels (or 3.5 combos taller - the height of the passive subscreen).
+This makes the viewport 232 pixels tall - 56 pixels (3.5 combos) taller, which is the height of the passive subscreen.
 This effectively centers the player as if the passive subscreen did not exist.
-This is controlled by a DMap flag.
+This is controlled by the ``Extended Viewport`` DMap flag.
 When using an extended height viewport, the passive subscreen should be configured to have no background color.
 Without a transparent passive subscreen, it will look very odd.
 Similarly, if not using an extended height viewport, the passive subscreen should be opaque.

 The viewport height is only extended if the DMap flag is on, and if the current region is taller than one screen.

-When in a scrolling region, enemies and their weapons are paused if they are outside the current viewport, with some buffer (48px).
-However, weapon/npc scripts still run.
+When in a scrolling region, enemies and their weapons are paused if they are outside the current viewport, with some buffer (48px by default - configurable per-enemy in the Enemy Editor, where a value of 0 disables pausing entirely).
+Enemies can also optionally be configured to despawn when far enough outside the viewport.
+However, weapon/npc scripts still run while paused.

 Player weapons are considered "out of bounds" when they leave the viewport.
-Most player weapons are deleted when they go out of bounds (unless `CollDetection` is false), such as arrows.
+Most player weapons are deleted when they go out of bounds (unless :ref:`CollDetection<classes_lweapon_var_colldetection>` is false), such as arrows.
 But some weapon types have special behavior: for example, boomerangs just begin returning to the hero.

 Mazes
 -----